Logo Voyage

 Road sign throughout Norway

-European route E6 stretches from Trelleborg in Sweden to Kirkenes in Norway, 3120 km in total.
-The leg through Norway is 2628 km and the longest road within a single country in Europe except Russia.
-Much of the E6 is scenic, especially in Northern Norway where it provides an astounding view of the mountains and fjords.
-E6 crosses the Arctic circle at Saltfjellet mountain pass and more than 1000 km of the road is within the area of the midnight sun.
-During summer months there is almost 24 hour daylight along most of the route (while in winter daylight hours are correspondingly limited).
+European route E6 stretches from Trelleborg in Sweden to Kirkenes in Norway, 3,120 km in total.
+The leg through Norway is 2,628 km – the longest road within a single country in Europe except Russia.
+Much of the E6 is scenic, especially in Northern Norway, where it provides an astounding view of the mountains and fjords.
+E6 crosses the Arctic circle at Saltfjellet mountain pass and more than 1,000 km of the road is within the area of the midnight sun.
+During summer months nights are light along most of the route, while in winter daylight hours are correspondingly limited, with no sunrise at all at the northernmost legs in midwinter.

 Understand

-There is one ferry crossing remaining, the 8 km stretch across Tysfjord, and about 80 tunnels.
-The entire route is 3,140 km (1,950 miles) or 40–50 hours driving.
-That means five-six days driving is needed at normal pace, visitors doing sightseeing and frequent stops should calculate more time.
-The route is constructed as motorway (multi-lane controlled-access highway) until Hamar, about 210 km of 2600 km within Norway (speed limit 90 to 110 km/h).
+There is one ferry crossing remaining, the 8-km stretch across Tysfjord, and about 80 tunnels.
+The entire route is 3,140 km (1,950 mi) or 40–50 hours driving.
+That means five to six days of driving at a normal pace; visitors doing sightseeing and frequent stops should calculate more time.
+The route is constructed as motorway (multi-lane controlled-access highway) until Hamar, about 210 km of 2,600 km within Norway (speed limit 90 to 110 km/h).
 In addition there is some 200 km semi-motorway (two-lane expressway) with speed limit 80 or 90 km/h.

-While the E6 in Sweden and around Oslo runs through lowlands and flatlands, further north, the route includes mountain passes above the tree limit:
+While the E6 in Sweden and around Oslo runs through lowlands and flatlands, further north, the route includes mountain passes above the tree limit (which is low at these latitudes):

 • Dovrefjell between Dombås and Oppdal, 1026 meters above sea level